 René’s parents lived on opposite sides of the Atlantic throughout his childhood.
 This unusual situation created the opportunity for him to attend Swiss boarding schools and travel frequently on the great French and British liners, which survived the Second World War.
 René was also fortunate enough to know the late Duchess of Windsor who treated him as the son she never had.

 His background created in him a desire to study and share knowledge of iconic people, houses and ships often only imagined by Twenty-First Century audiences.
 René’s intent is to both inform his audience and also to dispel many of the incorrect rumors which invariably arise about the often misunderstood and somewhat mysterious subjects.

-René lectures extensively on his books’ subjects, lives with his partner, Robert and their dog, Goofy in Palm Beach, FL and is listed in Who’s Who in the World.
+René lectures extensively on his books and other topics, like the newly created Mar-a-Lago presentation.
+He lives with his partner, Robert and their dog, Goofy in Palm Beach, FL and Provincetown, MA.
+He is listed in Who’s Who in the World.

 Check out René’s Author Page on Amazon for up-to-date book information and lecture venues: René’s AMAZON AUTHOR PAGE.

 For more information about René’s books and lectures, contact Robert Versteeg, General Manager, Silvin Books at 954-554-6061 or email@example.com